readyready15728/misc/xfce4-on-lubuntu.md

 Next, I wanted to ensure that Midnight Commander can use `Alt-Tab`.
-In the settings manager, I headed over to Window Manager → Keyboard and assigned window cycling to `Ctrl`-Tab instead.
+In the settings manager, I headed over to Window Manager → Keyboard and assigned window cycling to `Ctrl-Tab` instead.

 There was also a second modification to keyboard behavior, namely the Compose key.
 Initially, I was under the impression that this is something that requires